Annual Meeting Sessions and Events

 Yesterday, our three keynote speakers explored consequential topics related to the 1) expanding and diverse populations music institutions serve, 2) emerging technologies and their applications in the arts, and 3) development of the profound musical capacities of students, teachers, and others.
 During today’s sessions, attendees will advance discussions begun yesterday, focusing on aspects associated with each of the three themes.
 Registrants may attend all three sessions offered within a theme, or any combination among themes.

-Self Evolving Populations
+Serving Evolving Populations

 10:00 a.m. – 10:50 a.m.